mukund1776/keyboardclicker/README.md

 # keyboardclicker
-Chrome extension that does mouse click when you press alt button.
+Chrome extension that does mouse click when you press the alt button.